Uddhav Thackeray’s plea to stop EC from deciding real Shiv Sena claim adjourned till September 27

 At Wednesday’s hearing, Senior Advocate Neeraj Kishan Kaul, appearing for the Shinde group, told the Supreme Court that the Election Commission of India cannot be stopped from taking a decision.

-Kaul also said that the poll panel’s decision was urgently needed as local body polls are to to held in Maharashtra.
+Kaul also said that the poll panel’s decision was urgently needed as local body polls are to be held in Maharashtra.

 Senior Advocate Kapil Sibal, appearing for the Thackeray group, however, cited the Supreme Court’s August 3 order and asked the poll panel to consider its adjournment plea, given the case was pending before the judges.